DanielOrjii/Basic-water-access-in-Maji-Ndogo-Ndogo/README.md

 # Maji Ndogo Basic Access to Water
-An analysis was carried out to access the present state of water supply and where needs improvement.
-Data-driven decisions was made by gathering information on current water sources, identifying areas lacking access and implementing solutions such as building wells or improving existing structures.
+I conducted a comprehensive analysis to assess the current state of water supply in Maji Ndogo and identify areas needing improvement.
+Implement data-driven solutions to enhance water access for all residents.
+The dashboard aims to promote transparency in revenue usage, track expenses against the budget over time, and eliminate fund wastage.